Non-Federal Alternative Loans

 Alternative Loan Processing

-Unlike federal loans using a master promissory note allowing continuous borrowing, alternative loans require a note to be completed with each new or increased borrowing and, as of 2/14/2010, require the use of a Private Loan Self-Certification.
+Unlike federal loans using a master promissory note allowing continuous borrowing, alternative loans require a note to be completed with each new or increased borrowing and require the use of a Private Loan Self-Certification.

 Promissory notes can be completed online with the lender, or the borrower can request that a paper note be sent to them.
 Completed notes and private loan certification forms are submitted to the lender.